CentOS vs Ubuntu: The Best OS For Your Server

-Ubuntu offers more documentation as well as free tech support.
-Its server version has morecloud and container deployment support.
+As for user support, Ubuntu offers more documentation as well as free tech support.
+Its server version has more cloud and container deployment support.

-CentOs is also a good choice for small and medium-sized businesses and websites requiring cPanel.
-While their user base is much smaller than Ubuntu, CentOS still houses a smaller online community but with more premium support options.
+CentOS is also a good choice for small and medium-sized businesses and websites requiring cPanel.
+While its user base is much smaller than Ubuntu, CentOS offers premium support.
+Also, you might prefer the security and consistency of long release cycles.